hushmirror/hush3/doc/hushd-systemd.md

 ## Set it up

 First set it up as follows:
-* Copy hushd.service to the /usr/lib/systemd/user directory (on Arch Linux, but I believe it's the same for the others too)
+* Copy hushd.service to the systemd user directory, which is /usr/lib/systemd/user directory

 ## Basic Usage